croach/django-simple-rest/README.rst

 With the introduction of class-based views in version 1.3 of Django, the web framework has nearly everything it needs built in to create RESTful APIs, but just a few things are missing.
 This "framework" supplies those last few things.

-Think of ______ as the code that you would have written to get class-based views working properly as a platform for RESTful API development.
-Looked at from that view, you start to understand what ______ is; it's a collection of code that makes it possible to create RESTful APIs with Django's class-based views, nothing more and nothing less.
+Think of Simple REST as the code that you would have written to get class-based views working properly as a platform for RESTful API development.
+Looked at from that view, you start to understand what Simple REST1 is; it's a collection of code that makes it possible to create RESTful APIs with Django's class-based views, nothing more and nothing less.

 If you like creating your API by hand, laboring over every last URL, then this is the framework for you.
 If you want something a little more full featured that handles creating large swaths of your API from Django models and things like that, let me suggest a few excellent frameworks: `Tastypie`_, `Piston`_, and `Django REST`_.